Skip to content

 auth_json_path=Path("/secure/path/credentials.json"),

-gen_rem_tab="on" # Generate remaining tab
+gen_rem_tab=True, # Generate remaining tab

 )